momo1239/buffshark-shellcode-runner/README.md

 # buffshark-shellcode-runner

-## Python Shellcode Runner for windows and linux
+## Python Shellcode Runner to execute malicious payload and bypass AV
 This script utilizes mmap(for linux) and win32 api wrappers (for windows) to execute shellcode in memory and bypass Windows Defender.

 ## Installation and Compiling